m040601/my-awesome-stars/README.md

 - [showtext](https://github.com/yixuan/showtext) - Using Fonts More Easily in R Graphs
 - [git-fs](https://github.com/Webconverger/git-fs) - fuse + libgit2
 - [tasknc](https://github.com/lharding/tasknc) - ncurses wrapper around taskwarrior
-- [rofi](https://github.com/DaveDavenport/rofi) - Rofi: A window switcher, run dialog and dmenu replacement
+- [rofi](https://github.com/DaveDavenport/rofi) - Rofi: A window switcher, application launcher and dmenu replacement
 - [types](https://github.com/suomela/types) - types2: Type and hapax accumulation curves
 - [wrassp](https://github.com/IPS-LMU/wrassp) - wrassp is a wrapper for R around Michel Scheffers's libassp (Advanced Speech Signal Processor).
 The libassp library aims at providing functionality for handling speech signal files in most common audio formats and for performing analyses common in phonetic science/speech science.
 This includes the calculation of formants, fundamental frequency, root mean square, auto correlation, a variety of spectral analyses, zero crossing rate, filtering etc. This wrapper provides R with a large subset of libassp's signal processing functions and provides them to the user in a (hopefully) user-friendly manner.
 The wrassp package is used by the EMU Speech Database Management System (EMU-SDMS) to perform signal processing routines.
 - [zsync](https://github.com/gianm/zsync) - fork of http://zsync.moria.org.uk/zsync.git with bugfixes and support for libcurl